metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The maximum number of frames to return.
 If levels is not specified or 0, all frames are returned.
 	Levels int `json:"levels,omitempty"`

-	// Specifies details on how to format the stack frames.
-	Format StackFrameFormat `json:"format,omitempty"`
 } // struct StackTraceArguments

 ```